-I'm a postdoc at the Data Science Institute at the University of Chicago, working with Alex Kale.
+I'm a postdoc at the Data Science Institute at the University of Chicago, where I work with Alex Kale in the Data Cognition Lab.

-I completed my PhD in Economics at the University of Hamburg, where I was supervised by Gerd Muehlheusser (Economics) and Judith Simon (Ethics in IT).
-During my PhD, I was a fellow of the German Research Foundation (DFG) as a member of the Research Training Group (RTG) in "Collective Decision-Making" (Philsophy, Politics, and Economics).
+I completed my PhD in Economics at the University of Hamburg in 2025, under the supervision of Gerd Muehlheusser (Economics) and Judith Simon (Ethics in IT).
+I was a doctoral fellow of the German Research Foundation (DFG) and a member of the Research Training Group (RTG) in "Collective Decision-Making", an interdisciplinary program in philosophy, politics, and economics.

 Feel free to reach out at: acwoemmel(at)uchicago(dot)edu